Menu

 • Six of the eight military installations did not notify service members and their families living in the installation housing of the asbestos risk.

-An April 2020 Department of Defense report noted the United States Army Garrison Wiesbaden in Germany did not notify Army housing residents of asbestos-containing materials in their homes.
+An April 2020 DoD report noted the United States Army Garrison Wiesbaden in Germany did not notify Army housing residents of asbestos-containing materials in their homes.

 An Army spokesperson said all Army policies would be updated to align with the DoD health and safety hazard management policies within three months of DoD policy publication.

 The issues found across military housing by the DoD highlight the asbestos hazards within the armed forces.
-There continues to be asbestos exposure risks among Army personnel.
+The risk of asbestos exposure continues for Army personnel and their families.

 Veterans exposed to asbestos through their service with the United States Army can hold the negligent parties responsible and receive compensation.
 Army veterans working with VA-accredited lawyers at experienced mesothelioma law firms can rest easy knowing their mesothelioma claim is being handled by professionals.